Actindo-AG/Documentation/CommerceCloud/UserInterface/01_Connections.md

     Enter the shop URL of the production environment.

 - *Client ID (Production)*
-    Enter the client ID for the production environment.The client ID will be provided to you by your Salesforce Commerce Cloud shop agency.
+    Enter the client ID for the production environment.
+The client ID will be provided to you by your Salesforce Commerce Cloud shop agency.

 - *Client password (Production)*
     Enter the client password for the production environment.
 The client password will be provided to you by your Salesforce Commerce Cloud shop agency.